will-iknow-dev/webpack/README.md

 - Node.js
 - NPM.js

-> NPM Node Package Manager is a command line interface program to manage node.js libraries.
+> NPM stands for Node Package Manager which is a command line interface program to manage node.js libraries.

 - I use Sublime Text 3 text editor but feel free to use whatever your comfortable with.